zhikaiong2001/tp/docs/DeveloperGuide.md

     * 2a1.
 System shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 * 3a.
 The given index is invalid.

     * 3a1.
 System shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**Use case: UC09 - Filtering interviews by date**
+**Use case: UC10 - Filtering interviews by date**

 **MSS**

-1. User requests to list interviews
+1. User requests to <u>list interviews (UC07)</u>
-2. System shows a list of interviews
-3. User requests to filter interview by a specified date
+2. User requests to filter interview by a specified date
-4. System updates the list to only display interviews that match the specified date
+3. System updates the list to only display interviews that match the specified date

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The given date is invalid.

-    * 3a1.
+    * 2a1.
 Tether shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.
-* 3b.
+* 2b.
 There are no interviews on the specified date.

-    * 3b1.
+    * 2b1.
 Tether shows a no interviews found message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**Use case: UC10 - View overall statistics**
+**Use case: UC11 - View overall statistics**

 **MSS**